Board of Directors

 Being connected is one of the great pleasures of life.
 That feeling of oneness with others who share similar hopes and dreams, who love the opportunities presented by friendship and compassion.
 Connected Living provides all of that and more.

-It is our mission to help seniors and people living with disabilities by promoting independence.
+It is our mission to provide services to enrich, enhance, maintain, sustain and help make more productive the lives of seniors, adults with disabilities, and other adults in need.
 We do this by providing Meals-On-Wheels, transportation programs, and activities and resources that enhance the physical, emotional, and spiritual health of seniors and underserved families.
 We do it through:

 Shasta Senior Nutrition Program merged into Golden Umbrella in July 2017 to become Dignity Health Connected Living, a private non-profit agency, a subsidiary of Mercy Medical Center, and Dignity Health member.